 If only “adding a picture or two” was as simple as it sounds.
 In reality, perfect blog post images require careful crate digging, great care and adherence to simple best practices.

-How to Find and Choose a Good Image
+How to Find and Choose a Good Blog Post Image

 This is not step one.
 It’s the important step before all of the other steps.
 Use a photo from your own stock photography collection, or buy a new one.
 Take a new picture for the occasion.
 Or dig through free image resources online.
 Check out this list of stock photo sources to jump-start your image search.